greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 Deleting rows or running `VACUUM` on a table does not release disk space, so these operations cannot alone remove a schema or role from the `diskquota` denylist.
 The disk space used by a table can be reduced by running `VACUUM FULL` or `TRUNCATE TABLE`.

 The `diskquota` module supports high availability features provided by the background worker framework.
-The `diskquota` launcher process only runs on the active master node.
-The postmaster on the standby master does not start the `diskquota` launcher process when it is in standby mode.
-When the master is down and the administrator runs the [gpactivatestandby](../../utility_guide/ref/gpactivatestandby.html) command, the standby master changes its role to master and the `diskquota` launcher process is forked automatically.
+The `diskquota` launcher process only runs on the active coordinator node.
+The postmaster on the standby coordinator does not start the `diskquota` launcher process when it is in standby mode.
+When the coordinator is down and the administrator runs the [gpactivatestandby](../../utility_guide/ref/gpactivatestandby.html) command, the standby coordinator changes its role to coordinator and the `diskquota` launcher process is forked automatically.
 Using the `diskquota`-enabled database list in the `diskquota` database, the `diskquota` launcher creates the `diskquota` worker processes that manage disk quotas for each database.

 ## <a id="upgrade"></a>Upgrading the Module to Version 2.0